knative/eventing/roadmap.md

 ## 0.3 Functions

-1. An event can trigger an Elafros function [issue#52](https://github.com/knative/eventing/issues/52)
+1. An event can trigger Knative function [issue#52](https://github.com/knative/eventing/issues/52)
 1. A local event can trigger a Google Cloud Function
-1. A Google source can trigger an action local within the Elafros cluster.
+1. A Google source can trigger an action local within the Knative cluster.
-   Likely this will use some scaffolding on the Google side to validate the interaction between systems, such as deploying a Cloud Function that forwards the Google Event to the Elafros cluster.
+   Likely this will use some scaffolding on the Google side to validate the interaction between systems, such as deploying a Cloud Function that forwards the Google Event to the Knative cluster.

 ## 0.4 Event Persistence